 - Step 1.
 Place your hand or a towel under your eye to catch the lens. - Step 2.
 Place your forefinger on the center of the upper lid and your thumb on the center of the lower lid. - Step 3.
 Press in and force a blink.
 The lens should fall onto your hand or the towel.

-Note: The lens may come out, but remain on the eyelid, finger, or thumb.
+Note: The lens may come out, but remain on the eyelid, finger or thumb.

-3. Remove the other lens by following the same procedure.
+- 3. Remove the other lens by following the same procedure. - 4.
+Follow the instructions in the next section, "Caring for Your Lenses".